 The two finalists not selected this year will automatically, with their permission, be considered for the following year’s award.

-The Award for excellence in faculty service will be presented on Faculty Day.
+The Award for excellence in faculty service will be presented on University Day.

 We value our exemplary faculty and are happy and proud to have the opportunity to publicly celebrate their excellence.